liugang1234567/Gang-neuron/README.md

 https://doi.org/10.36227/techrxiv.12477266  (IEEE preprints-You should cite it.)

 **Citation format: Liu, Gang (2020): It may be time to improve the neuron of artificial neural network.
-TechRxiv.2020. https://doi.org/10.36227/techrxiv.12477266 **
+IEEE TechRxiv. https://doi.org/10.36227/techrxiv.12477266 **

 **IEEE  preprints ranking: Top 1 in yearly popularity**